 How the test will feel

-The way the test feels depends upon the method used for obtaining the specific culture.
+The way the test feels depends on the method used to obtain the culture.

 Why the test is performed